 Positive gradings for key indicator personal development and welfare in primary school OFSTED reports

-•Five primary schools have been inspected over the past eighteen months.
-Four Schools recorded 'Good’ grades and one school recorded 'Excellent’ for the personal development and welfare indicator.
-Physical Activity and the Physical Activity directive align most closely to the personal development and welfare indicator although it is recognised that physical activity is only one element to this indicator.
+The Physical Activity directive aligns most closely to the personal development and welfare indicator although it is recognised that physical activity is only one element to this indicator.

 Importance of measuring physical activity in and out of School